petershin/liferay-learn/docs/commerce/latest/en/pricing/developer-guide/price-list-api-basics.md

    :lines: 8-18
 ```

-The `Order` fields are listed in JSON.
+The `PriceList` fields are listed in JSON.

 ## Patch a Price List

-Update an existing order with the following cURL and Java commands.
-Replace `1234` with your order's ID.
+Update an existing price list with the following cURL and Java commands.
+Replace `1234` with your price list's ID.

 ### PriceList_PATCH_ById.sh